What happened in Eden?

-His choices at this point were myriad.
+Adam’s choices at this point were myriad.
 He could have countered the Serpent’s arguments for Eve and tried to convince her not to take the fruit.
 He could have taken the fruit and thrown it away before Eve got to it.
 There was no prohibition in touching it, despite what Eve said (cf Gen 3:3 with 2:17).
 He could have physically restrained Eve from reaching the fruit.
-Pulled her away.
+Pulled her away, for example.

 The concept of death was not unknown because it was the sentence pronounced in Gen 2:17, so it is vaguely possible though very unlikely, that Adam may have even killed the snake.
 Perhaps it was not a very big snake.